Oriental culture is found on the transept of a Romanesque church

 Cathedral of Zamora

-The synchronism of styles (Romanesque, Byzantine and Herreran) of the Cathedral is evident in every corner.
-Named the Perla del Duero, this Romanesque building was built in the 12th century and preserves a Romanesque door of great importance , the Puerta del Obispo, which has impressive sculptured ornaments
+The syncretism of styles (Romanesque, Byzantine and Herrerian) of the Cathedral is manifested in each of its corners.
+Called La Perla del Duero, this Romanesque building was built in the 12th century and still has a Romanesque door of great importance, that of the Bishop, which is surprising for its sculptural ornamentation.

 - Arquitectura Religiosa

 - Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday and Holidays: 10:00 – 20:00

 - Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday and Holidays: 10:00 – 14:00 and 16:30 – 19:00